pfeghali/pymmWave/README.md

 This is designed to function with the COTS TI IWR6843AOP system.
 The abstract classes are designed to be used in a more generic manner, and have been already used to implement a 2D LiDAR solution.

-Please read the license file and note that this software is still in an ALPHA state.
+Please read the license file.

 Please report any bugs as Github issues.

-TODO:
- - Pose estimation based on trajectory.
- - Perhaps continuous estimated state management.